-Zochrot is an Israeli organization founded in 2001 to expose the truth about the expulsion of Arabs during the 1948 war.
+Zochrot is an Israeli organization founded in 2001 to expose the trush about the expulsion of Arabs during the 1948 war.
 They do research to find the location of former Arab villages and produce educational materials and programs about what happened to those villages.
 As our be here in my kibbutz.
 150 people arrived.
-When my friends found out, they stood outside of the meeting hall and chanted "Auschwitz, Auschwitz, Never Again."
+When my friends found out, they stood outside of the meeting hall and chanted 'Ausehwitz, Auschwitz, Never Again.'
 We had to move to another place."

 This event was more than 50 years after the end of WWII.
-It spoke to me of how extremely deep the fear is and how it permeates Israeli society.
+It spoke to me of how extremely deep the fear is and how it permentes Israeli society.
 However now, New Profile is a going concern with lots of interest.
 Young Israelis are taking part in the Refuser Movement and participating in actions such as demonstrations in the West Bank, although Israeli law bars its citizens from going to the Palestinian West Bank. (www.newprofile.org)

-Women in Black has been demonstrating 20 wonten in black has been definished and years in West Jerusalem for an end to the occupation.
-That means they started after the occupation was already 20 years old, and that they've been faithful to the cause much longer than we expect to be protesting against the Iraq
+Women in Black has been demonstrating 20 years in West Jerusalem for an end to the occupation.
+That means they started after the occupation was already 20 years old, and that they've been faithful to the cause much longer than we expect to be protesting against the Iraq war.

-Other Israelis we met with included the IDF other Istaeris we file with included the In-person in charge of security for Sderot, members of the Mizrahi Democratic Rainbow (a group struggling for its rights inside Israel), John Crossman/Mardechai Vanunu (recently released from prison for having exposed the Israeli nuclear industry to the world in 1987), and Hebrew Liniversity students Hebrew University students.
+Other Israelis we met with included the IDF person in charge of security for Sderot, members of the Mizrahi Democratic Rainbow (a group struggling for as rights miside Israel), John Crossman Mardechai Vanunu (recently released from prison for having exposed the Israeli nuclear industry to the world in 1987), and Hebrew University students.